KI-AIM/Cinnamon/README.md

 This project contains the following submodules.
 For more information, read the README.md of the submodules.

+### KI-AIM-Model

+This submodule contains commonly used model classes like configurations.

 ### KI-AIM-Platform

 The KI-AIM platform provides data management as well as the front end of the project.